Architecture

 Endpoints:

-• GET /api/tests - List test runs
+• GET /api/tests - List tests across runs

-• GET /api/tests/:id/trends - Get test run trends
+• GET /api/tests/{testId}/trends - Test trends

-• GET /graphql - GraphQL playground
+• GET /api/runs - List runs

 • GET /ws - WebSocket connection for real-time events